iconify/website/docs/usage/svg/utils/index.md

 This method requires a bit of coding, using Node.js.

-If you are not using Node.js or not comfortable with code below, [consider other methods of generating CSS for icons](../index.md#tools).
+If you are not using Node.js or not comfortable with the code below, [consider other methods of generating CSS for icons](../index.md#tools).

 ## Process